simjunheng/tp/docs/DeveloperGuide.md

 1. Empty the task list or remove only those that correspond with a given day.

-2. Prerequisites: Schedule must contain some tasks.
+2. Prerequisites: Unfiltered Schedule must contain some tasks.

 3. Test case: `clear-t`<br>
    Expected: The entire task list in contacts will be cleared.